SUNCAT-Center/CatLearn/tutorials/README.md

 2. Check the Gaussian process in the second figure of `05_toy_model_gradients/toy_model.ipynb`.
 The model is way off from the underlying function.

+3. No notebooks in `02_data_setup` were tested as per Martin Hansen's request

+# Developer's Notes:
+1. Python executable files are created from the corresponding Jupyter notebooks.
+That is, the Jupyter notebooks are the primary version of the tutorial code.
+Run `jupyter nbconvert --to script <notebook_file.ipynb>` to convert a notebook to python script.
+In some cases, IPython magic commands must be commented out for the script to run properly.